davidenoma/moka/README.md

 snakemake --cores <num_cores>
 ```

-   If you do not have all the dependencies with R you can get it configured on conda, utilize with:
+   If you do not have all the dependencies with Python and R you can get it configured on conda, utilize with:

    ```bash
    snakemake --cores <num_cores> --use-conda